Picture of Pappu Lab Logo

 Current status

-CIDER has been in full release mode since the summer of 2016.
-If you have feedback regarding things you like or dislike about the interface, additional parameters of interest, or anything else, please don't hesitate to contact us.
+As of summer 2016, CIDER is in full release mode.
+This means that, having recieved feedback and comments for the last year or so, we are confident in CIDER's ability to perform the relevant analysis.
+If you have additional feedback regarding things you like or dislike about the interface, additional parameters of interest, or anything else, please don't hesitate to contact us.

 News